4d/docs/docs/FormObjects/properties_Display.md

 :::note blankIfNull

-By default, a null date is displayed with zeros, e.g. 00/00/00.
+- By default, a null date is displayed with zeros, e.g. 00/00/00.
 With the "blankIfNull" option, a null date is displayed as an empty area.
 The "blankIfNull" string (case sensitive) must be combined with the selected format value.
 Ex: "systemShort blankIfNull" or "ee dd LL blankIfNull".
+- [List box columns](listbox_overview.md#list-box-columns) and [list box footers](listbox_overview.md#list-box-footers) of type date always use the "blank if null" behavior (it cannot be disengaged).

 :::